With such a profusion of types of GPU video memory, also known as VRAM, you’re bound to be a bit perplexed about which is the best choice.

 Random Access Memory – RAM

 Technically the first RAM appeared back in 1947.
-Since then, it has been highly improved.
+Since then, it has been greatly enhanced.
 So, what is RAM?

 There is a difference between RAM and other components for data storage, such as hard drives and optical discs.
-With RAM, data can be changed in any order, and it can access data (both to read and write) in the same time frame, regardless of its physical location.
+With RAM, data can be changed in any sequence, and it can access data (both to read and write) in the same timespan, regardless of its physical location.

 At times, the cache, despite having a modern size of 256 MB, cannot properly help the CPU.
 In such situations, the processor will contact the RAM instead and bear the cost of that transfer.
 There is also a chance to involve hard drive memory in aiding this procedure, but it is rare and seldom enhances performance.